reihaa/Neuroscience/README.md

 I simulated LIF, ELIF and adaptive-ELIF nueron models with different kinds of input including arbitrary, fixed and random input, then drew cell's activity during time using different values of parameters.
 These graphs are included in a report file.

 # phase2:
+simulating population of spiking neurons and measuring it's activities for defferent kinds of input. ( I didn't do this phase seperately but I did it in the next phases)
 # phase3:
 1. I Implemented STDP rule, then measured synaptic weight differences of each pre_synaptic and post_synaptic neurons, included these values in a graph for comparison included in report file, first page.